Liquid consonant: Occurrence and geographical distribution

 According to a survey by linguist Ian Maddieson, most languages have one to three liquids (with systems of two liquids being the most common) and they are usually dental or alveolar.
-Liquid consonants are also rarely geminated cross-linguistically.

-Many languages, such as Japanese, Korean, or Polynesian languages (see below), have a single liquid phoneme that has both lateral and rhotic allophones.
+Liquid consonants are also rarely geminated crosslinguistically.
+Across the world's languages, having multiple liquidsis more common than having multiple rhotics; but if a language has only one liquid, that single liquid is more likely to be a rhotic.
+Some languages, such as Japanese, Korean or Apinayé, have a single liquid phoneme that has both lateral and rhotic allophones.